-The HLG Normalized transform has been released for DaVinci Resolve Studio 16 and above and can be purchased from the store.
+[Updated] The HLG Normalized transform has been released for DaVinci Resolve Studio 16 and above and can be purchased from the store.
 It can be used directly in ACES as an Input Transform (IDT) or used in conjunction with the DCTL OpenFX plugin with additional parameters.
-I have personally been using this for several months in my works recorded using Hybrid Log Gamma.
+I have personally been using this to normalize HLG content for several months.

-In its base form, the transform is normalized to 38% IRE as per the current ITU-R BT.2408 recommendations.
-Without normalization, the transform follows the BT.2100 specification for Middle Gray at 21% IRE.
 The transform also clamps all negative values, as some cameras such as the Panasonic Lumix series seem to encode values below zero.
 The default output is to ACES AP0 Color Space (including a chromatic adaptation) with a Linear gamma.
-This allows the transform to be used directly within an ACES workflow inside DaVinci Resolve, whether using ACES 1.0.x/1.1 or in Resolve Color Managed mode.
+The transform can be used directly within an ACES workflow inside DaVinci Resolve, whether using ACES 1.x or in Resolve Color Managed mode.
 The transform can also be used within Resolve’s Node structure to expose more options.
-When opened through the DCTL OpenFX plugin, the transform allows for the following additional parameter manipulations:
+When opened through the DCTL OpenFX plugin, the transform allows for additional parameter manipulations, such as:

 - Exposure Adjustment in exposure values from -8 to +8 stops

-- Gamma Transform to: Linear, Scene, ACEScc and ACEScct (default Linear)
+- Gamma Transform to: Linear, Scene, ACEScc, ACEScct, Gamma 2.2, Gamma 2.4 and DaVinci Intermediate (default Linear)

 - Clamping values outside 0 – 1 range: None, Negatives, All (default Negatives)

 The HLG Normalized output is shown in the sample image below.
 On the left is a standard Rec.709 interpretation of the image when imported in a standard timeline.
-On the right is the Resolve HLG ACES 1000 NIT implementation, which is considerably over exposed.
+On the right is the Resolve HLG ACES 1000 NIT implementation, which is actually an Output Transform (ODT) and is considerably over exposed.
 In the center is the HLG Normalized Input Transform (IDT), which is at the correct exposure levels.

 The HLG curve characteristics are shown in the graph below and provide just under 4.5 stops of latitude above Middle Gray for BT.2408, assuming 18% middle-gray reflectance at 38% IRE.
 The HLG BT.2100 specification, as native to the camera is also shown for reference.

-The following table provides additional reference points when over/under exposing using Hybrid Log Gamma with reference to Middle Gray at 38% IRE:
+The following table provides additional reference points when over/under exposing using Hybrid Log Gamma with reference to BT.2408 with Middle Gray at 38% IRE:

 Purchase now from the store: